 As American as Apple Pie (?)

-A pinch of cinnamon and cloves, crispy baked crust and of course perfectly cooked apples - this is how you imagine the perfect apple pie before.
+A pinch of cinnamon and cloves, crispy baked crust and of course perfectly cooked apples - this is how you imagine the perfect Apple pie before.

 Today, it represents American soul and comfort food like no other dish.
-In fact, the American history of Apple Pie a very short one and less significant for the history of the country than, for example, the influence of cider.
+In fact, the American history of Apple Pie a very short and less significant one for the history of the country than, for example, the influence of cider.

 But back to America.

-And of course it was only a matter of time before the first domestic ovens were filled with the smell of freshly baked apples.
+And of course, it was only a matter of time before the first domestic ovens were filled with the smell of freshly baked apples.

 Ultimately, the pure American episode but more of an epilogue in the centuries-old history of apple pie and not the purely American national saga that many promote it as.

-If you want to know how Sabine Ryan bakes her apple pie, then you will find here is her very personal recipe :
+If you want to know how Sabine Ryan bakes her apple pie, then you will find Here is her very personal recipe :

 And if you want to try it yourself, we have everything the budding pie baker needs:

-- glass pie dish from Anchor Hocking
+- Glass pie dish from Anchor Hocking

-- mixing bowl glass from Anchor Hocking
+- Glass mixing bowl from Anchor Hocking

-- Gluten-free baking mix for pie crust from Cup4Cup
+- Gluten-free baking mix for pie crust

-- Apple Pie Seasoning from American Heritage
+- Apple Pie Spice

 - Madagascar Bourbon Vanilla Extract from Nielsen-Massey